Adam Riemann is a rider and a popular motorcycling YouTuber.

 Geoff not only taught him to ride faster but also taught him about life.

-Then, they rode to the northern tip of Australia and in the way, rescued an orphaned wallaby which got christened as Rocky.
+They rode to the northern tip of Australia and in the way, rescued an orphaned wallaby, which was christened Rocky.

-Adam upped riding and racing and in 2001, cracked the top five in his state enduro.
+Adam upped his riding and racing.
+In 2001, he cracked the top five in his state enduro.

-He moved to Sydney with just $700 and in 2005, started racing the nationals and started contributing to the magazine full-time and started consecutively appearing on the covers of the ADB.
+He moved to Sydney with just $700 and in 2005, started racing the nationals and started contributing to the magazine full-time.
+He started appearing on consecutive ADB covers.

 Adam also started desert racing and won a Finke award.